 Associate Professor of Hispanic Studies

-Mihai Grünfeld, Associate Professor of Hispanic Studies, obtained his Ph.D. in Latin American Literature from University of California at Berkeley, his M.A. from University of Michigan in Ann Arbor, and his B.A. in Spanish and French from University of Toronto.
+Mihai Grünfeld, Associate Professor of Hispanic Studies, obtained his PhD in Latin American Literature from University of California at Berkeley, his MA from University of Michigan in Ann Arbor, and his BA in Spanish and French from University of Toronto.
 At Vassar since 1987, he teaches courses in Latin American literature and culture and Spanish language in the Hispanic Studies Department, where he has also periodically served as chair.
 Professor Grünfeld also teaches courses in the Latin American and Latino/a Studies and International Studies Programs.

 Mihai Grünfeld’s research focuses on modern Latin American poetry, especially the Avant-Garde, and the intersection between literature and the visual arts as expressed, for example, in the Mexican muralism.
 He published Antología de la poesía latinoamericana de vanguardia (1995), and articles on modernismo and the Avant-Garde, as well as creative short stories.
 His autobiography Leaving – Memories of Romania was published in 2008, and was translated and published in Spain as Irse (2011).
 He finished work on a novel entitled The Dressmaker’s Son, and together with Sarah Levine Simon adapted the novel to a play entitled “The Dressmaker’s Secret.”
 He also finished translating and editing a memoir entitled Inherited Words by Roth Zoltán, a Romanian Holocaust survivor.